 "This worked well for both ear cuts and also deeper straight cuts using more of the corner of the blade.
 The handle on this is quite long and tapers from narrower to wider, so I guess the wide end is good for people with large hands."

 Best for Sourdough: UPKOCH Bread Lame

-Five blades are included, as well as a plastic blade cover for safe storage, and a key to tighten the screws.
+Five blades are included, as well as a plastic blade cover for safe storage and a key to tighten the screws.
 Unlike other models, the UPKOCH bread lame also has a small hole drilled in the handle for hanging.

-Blade Style: Straight | Includes: 5 additional blades, 1 Plastic blade cover, 1 Screw key | Material: Wood
+Blade Style: Straight | Material: Wood, stainless steel | Includes: 5 blades, blade cover, 1 plastic blade cover, 1 screw key

 Best for Gifting: Williams Sonoma Black Walnut Handle Bread Lame

 This lame takes the utilitarian straight blade up a notch with a beautiful black walnut handle, embellished with brass accents and stainless steel fittings.
 The screws that secure the blade in the handle can be tightened by hand without the need for a key.
 A pre-drilled hole in the handle makes it easy to hang and display in your kitchen.